AmiliaSalva/ActiveDirectoryLab/README.md

 ### Real-World Applicability

-The skills and knowledge gleaned from this lab extend far beyond its experimental confines.
+The skills and knowledge gained from this lab extend far beyond its experimental confines.
 These competencies are highly transferable to real-world scenarios, where Active Directory is a cornerstone for organizational IT infrastructures.
 The automation aspects, particularly, equip you with the capability to manage large-scale environments effectively.

 ### Future Exploration